mikeltobar/insurance_claims/README.md

 ## Intro

 In this project, I have gone through a dataset that contains insurance claims made by about 90,000 workers.
-This project combines inferential statistics, regressions, predictions or ANOVA, among others.
+This project combines inferential statistics, regressions, predictions, or ANOVA, and it has been developed in R.

 ## Data

-The dataset used is available [here](https://www.kaggle.com/c/actuarial-loss-estimation/data), and it has been produced by the Actuaries Institute of Australia, the Singapore Actual Society, and the Institute and Faculty of Actuaries.
+The dataset used is available [here](https://www.kaggle.com/c/actuarial-loss-estimation/data) [1], and it has been produced by the Actuaries Institute of Australia, the Singapore Actual Society, and the Institute and Faculty of Actuaries.
 The dataset will be added to the project as train1.csv.

 ## The analysis

-As introduced before, we will apply a variety of analysis and algorithms to the data.
+As introduced before, we will apply a variety of analyses and algorithms to the data.
 The analysis performed includes the following:

 * Normality analysis
 * Inferential statistical analysis
-  * Confidence interval of the poblational mean of the final cost
+  * Confidence interval of the population mean of the final cost
   * Hypothesis contrast
 * Linear regression
   * Interpretation